oliverjakobs/oliverjakobs.github.io/_posts/2020-09-27-generator-part1.md

 }
 {% endhighlight %}

+The last part we should do is testing if nothing is crashing and the scanner identifies every token correctly.
+To do so we will scan a simple [test script](https://github.com/oliverjakobs/oliverjakobs.github.io/tree/draft/code/generator/scanner/test_script.cx).
-To test if everything is working we just keep scanning until we reach the end of the file.
-Every token we scan will be printed out for now.
-To do so we define a little function to print a token in a nice, readable way.
+To scan a file we just keep getting the next token until we get a token which type is 'TOKEN_EOF'.
+For now every token we scan will be printed out in a nice, readable way.

-{% highlight c linenos %}
-void print_token(Token* token)
-{
-    printf("%2d: %.*s\n", token->type, token->len, token->start);
-}
-{% endhighlight %}

 {% highlight c linenos %}
 int main(int argc, char** args)